 Airplanes will turn before landing to line up with the runway.
 Turning can be done close to the runway by small aircraft or miles away for large commercial airplanes while being vectored by air traffic control (ATC).
 ATC will aim to get planes to intercept the final approach course around 30°.

-Depending on the size of airport, it will dictate how close to the airport you will see planes turning before they land.
+Depending on the size of the airport, it will dictate how close to the airport you will see planes turning before they land.

 At smaller, less busy airports, you may see smaller aircraft turning onto final approach fairly close to the end of the runway as the pilots will be manually flying the plane to allow for a quicker landing.
-Flying a full instrument approach takes a lot longer compared to when the pilots can see the runway and just hand fly the landing.
+Flying a full instrument approach takes a lot longer compared to when the pilots can see the runway and just hand-fly the landing.

 If you ever get to see the radar screen of an approach controller they will be bringing in all the aircraft for landing by vectoring them to a particular waypoint several miles away from the start of the runway.
-By doing this, they can seperate the each airplane and ensure each plane is lined up for the correct runway – especially important when landing using parallel runways!
+By doing this, they can separate each airplane and ensure each plane is lined up for the correct runway – especially important when landing using parallel runways!

 To see how ATC does this, CLICK HERE and zoom in to see live radar from Atlanta Hartsfield-Jackson International Airport (KATL).
-This is one of the busiest airports in the U.S. and reguarly uses parallel runways for both landing and takeoff.
+This is one of the busiest airports in the U.S. and regularly uses parallel runways for both landing and takeoff.

 If you found this article interesting here are a few more you may like:

 - How Do Pilots Know When To Takeoff?